ppy/osu-web/DEPLOYMENT.md

 - `SHOPIFY_STOREFRONT_TOKEN`
 - `GIT_SHA` (build version.
 Something like `"$(date "+%Y%m%d-%H%M%S")-$(git rev-parse HEAD | cut -c1-7)"` should work)

+## Updating image

+Run build with `--pull --no-cache` parameters to ensure latest image and packages are used.

 ## Configuration files

 There are three main configuration files which should be mounted to the container: